sporti1703/appdev-partner-technical-forum/nodejs-mongodb-stack/README.md

 #### Create Oracle Container Cloud Service Stack to manage Node.js sample and MongoDB services (containers) as a single application ####

 Now Wercker built Node.js sample application container available as service.
-MongoDB by default created so you can create your stack.
+The MongoDB container by default created so you can create your stack.
 Click the **Stack** menu on the left side and than click **New Stack** button.

 ![alt text](images/36.create.stack.png)